rdcrawford/cognac/README.md

 Cognac requires genome annotations in gff format.
 There are many tools available for generating annotations such as [RAST](https://docs.patricbrc.org/cli_tutorial/rasttk_getting_started.html), [prokka](https://github.com/tseemann/prokka), or [prodigal](https://github.com/hyattpd/Prodigal).

-If gff files are not available for your genomes, we have provided a function to generate them with RAST using the command line interface (installation instructions can be found [here](https://docs.patricbrc.org/cli_tutorial/index.html#installing-the-cli-release).
+If gff files are not available for your genomes, we have provided a function to generate them with RAST using the command line interface -- installation instructions can be found [here](https://docs.patricbrc.org/cli_tutorial/index.html#installing-the-cli-release).

 ```
 gffFiles = sapply( fastaFiles, AnnotateGenome, outDir = "path/to/gff_files/" )